mrakodol/Laravel-5-Bootstrap-3-Starter-Site/readme.md

 <a name="step5"></a>
 ### Step 5: Install

+Use Nodejs (included in in homestead) to install Bower and Gulp with the following command:

+    npm -g install bower gulp

+Retrieve frontend dependencies with Bower:

+    bower update

+Compile SASS and move frontend files into place by running:

+    gulp

+Now that you have the environment configured, you need to create a database configuration for it.
+For create database tables use this command:

+    php artisan migrate

+And to initial populate database use this:

+    php artisan db:seed
 Now that you have the environment configured, you need to create a database configuration for it.
 For create database tables use this command:

     php artisan migrate